|Nutritional Guidelines (per serving)|

 Add the liquid mixture to the oat mixture and stir until the dry ingredients are well coated.
 The mixture should be sticky and should start to clump together.
 If it doesn't, and it seems dry and crumbly, add more maple syrup until it does.

-Press the mixture down firmly into the pan.
+Press the mixture down firmly into a baking pan.
 Grease a small piece of aluminum foil and use it to compress the mixture down into the pan as smoothly and firmly as possible.

 Place pan in the oven and bake for 15 to 20 minutes, until grains appear toasted and smell fragrant.
 Remove from the oven and let cool for 10 minutes.
 Finish cooling pan in the refrigerator, and for best (least crumbly) results, wait until the mixture is well chilled before cutting it into bars.